-Recently, the loss of penalty tickets by police officers have occurred twice in three days, causing the leak of personal information of more than ten ticketed drivers.
-This has aroused public concern on the measures police officers take to protect private information and to prevent similar incidents from happening again.
-Do we really have to use high-tech services like RFID to protect personal data on the penalty tickets?
+Recently, the loss of penalty tickets by police officers has occurred twice in three days, causing the leak of personal information of more than ten ticketed drivers.
+This has aroused public concern about the measures police officers take to protect private information and to prevent similar incidents from happening again.
+Do we really have to use high-tech services like RFID to protect personal data on penalty tickets?

 From an IE perspective, Poka Yoke is frequently used.
-Poka Yoke is a mechanism to eliminate human errors to prevent defects from happening.
-The concept was originated from the production of Toyota cars and was known globally through industrial quality management promotion.
-Its purpose is to ensure correct operation of workers with no requirements on workers’ attention, experiences or professional knowledge.
-For example, the use of red, green and yellow area can clearly divide the “fail”, “pass” and “work in process” area respectively.
+Poka-Yoke is a mechanism to eliminate human errors to prevent defects from happening.
+The concept originated from the production of Toyota cars and was known globally through industrial quality management promotion.
+Its purpose is to ensure the correct operation of workers with no requirements on workers’ attention, experiences or professional knowledge.
+For example, the use of the red, green and yellow areas can clearly divide the “fail”, “pass” and “work in process” areas respectively.

 In the privacy leakage incident, what Poka-Yoke method can we use?
 Common practices are to use a neck chain to hold the penalty tickets or place a brightly-coloured ribbon on the penalty ticket book.
 This is the same theory as people using a neck chain to hold their octopus card to prevent loss of card.
 If we observe and think more, IE tools can be applied in daily life frequently.